-FFP also continues to engage in partnerships with companies that are not currently participants of the VPs, although as part of these partnerships, FFP is strongly encouraging such corporate partners to consider applying for formal participant status (where possible, with companies in the oil, gas, and mining sectors) in the near future.
+In 2013, FFP continued its work, in partnership with three VP participant companies to draft or review training materials for project-level implementation of the VPs.
+FFP has also entered into similar partnerships with multiple companies that are not currently participants of the VPs, although as part of these partnerships, FFP is strongly encouraging such corporate partners to consider applying for formal participant status in the near future.
 In all such partnerships, FFP is being compensated for its time and direct travel expenses.

-FFP also views its Security, Rights & Development Roundtable as a key component of its outreach efforts, as the Roundtable provides a forum for outreach and education on the VPs, a safe environment for diverse stakeholders to discuss the VPs, and is a platform for sharing good practices related to VPs implementation.
+FFP also views its Human Rights & Business Roundtable as a key component of its outreach efforts, as the Roundtable provides a forum for outreach and education on the VPs, a safe environment for diverse stakeholders to discuss the VPs, and is a platform for sharing good practices related to VPs implementation.
 We also view the Roundtable as being inextricably linked to the VPs, as the Roundtable was such a pivotal and influential forum for the creation and early development of the VPs.

 The Roundtable was the first forum designed for multinational businesses and mainstream human rights organizations to discuss issues of common concern in an atmosphere of mutual respect, trust, and confidentiality.
-As the Roundtable enters its 20th year, it will also undergo one of the most significant changes in its long history.
+As the Roundtable enters its 19th year, it will also undergo one of the most significant changes in its long history.
 When FFP founded the Human Rights & Business Roundtable in 1996, the relationship between business and human rights was a hot topic, and one that called for much debate.
 Nearly two decades later, though human rights remains a core theme, the Roundtable has broadened its scope of issues, particularly around implementation and good practices.
 The Roundtable now examines issues as diverse as sustainable livelihoods and foreign direct investment though these issues can certainly have a human rights angle, such topics are inarguably much broader than that.

-Thus, 2014 marked the change of the "Human Rights & Business Roundtable" to become the "Security, Rights Development Roundtable" to better represent the nature of the issues that we discuss, and to also be more reflective of where modern discourse on corporate practice has moved.
+Thus, 2014 will mark the change of the Human Rights & Business Roundtable to become the Security, Rights & Development Roundtable to better represent the nature of the issues that we discuss, and to also be more reflective of where modern discourse on corporate practice has moved.
 We have phased the word "business" out of the name, not because business has ceased to be a key stakeholder in human rights issues, but instead because we recognize that a multitude of stakeholders have immense responsibility and potential for positive change on the issues we examine: business is simply one (albeit important) stakeholder.
 We believe this also reflects an evolving understanding of the VPs, as being an initiative that is solely the responsibility of business to being an initiative whose implementation and ultimate success relies on the efforts and cooperation of all stakeholder groups.